reflectoring/reflectoring.github.io/_posts/2020-12-27-spring-boot-exception-handling.md

   public NoSuchElementFoundException(String message){
     super(HttpStatus.NOT_FOUND, message);
   }

+  @Override
+  public HttpHeaders getResponseHeaders() {
+      // return response headers
   }
+}
 ```

-**This approach comes in handy when we want to manipulate the response headers, too**.
+**This approach comes in handy when we want to manipulate the response headers, too, because we can override the `getResponseHeaders()` method**.

 `@ResponseStatus`, in combination with the `server.error` configuration properties, allows us to manipulate almost all the fields
 in our Spring-defined error response payload.